RedisLabs/redislabs-docs/content/rs/databases/import-export/replica-of/create.md

 To configure a Replica Of database in a different Redis Enterprise cluster from the source database:

-1. Sign in to the admin console of the cluster hosting the source database.
+1. Sign in to the Cluster Manager UI of the cluster hosting the source database.

     1. In **Databases**, select the source database and then select the **Configuration** tab.